konradsic/dj-cloudy/README.md

 If you are cloning this repo make sure to credit me for my hard work!

 ## 🎶 Easy to use, rich feature music bot that will make your server better
-With many many commands you can make your server more engaging and open to people **Featured commands:**
+With many many commands you can make your server more engaging and open to people <br>
+ **Featured commands:**
 * `/play <query>` plays music in your voice channel
 * `/help` get embedded help in one place at any time